pyt3r/pyt3r.github.io/_posts/2023-04-05-workflow-framework.markdown

 Users can step through any given workflow, as exemplified in the following snippet:

-{% highlight python %}

-workflow = Analysis1.create()

-data0 = {
-    "ticker"   : "jpm",
-    "dateCol"  : "Date",
-    "valueCol" : "Close", }

-data1 = workflow.runNext(data0)
-data2 = workflow.runNext(data1)
-data3 = workflow.run(data2)

-{% endhighlight %}
+![snippet-features-3]

 ## Conclusion

-When conducting analyses, data analysts and developers carry the burden of managing workflows, configurations, and resulting datasets.I hope that the framework presented on this page remediates this burden, or at the very least, promotes an awareness of the operational pitfalls that exist (and that I've too often encountered) in the analytics space.
+When conducting analyses, data analysts and developers carry the burden of managing workflows, configurations, and resulting datasets.
+My hope is that the framework presented on this page remediates this burden, or at the very least, promotes an awareness of the operational pitfalls that exist throughout the course of an analysis.

 [mini-conda]: https://docs.conda.io/en/latest/miniconda.html